bimaguava/123-log/content/computer/printer-driver-installation-in-artix-openrc.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1618902337/2021-04/123/Screenshot_2021-04-20_14-04-38_nccmkv.png)

-I need to add new class for this printer to working with gutenberg gimp interface.
+I need to add new class for this printer to working with gutenprint gimp interface.
 So, I entered the **Administration** menu add I click "Add Class" on there.

 Just add Name of class (must be different with printer value name)